senselogic/GO_TUTORIAL/README.md

 ## Purpose

-Shows how to use the Go language to implement both the front-end and the back-end sides of a minimalistic blog website.
+Shows how to use the Go language and the Golf web framework to implement both the front-end and back-end code of a minimalistic blog website.

 ## Version